EU unity on Russia sanctions fraying despite tough talk

 EU ministers did not discuss imposing any further sanctions on Russia on Friday.
 Instead they focused on the impact of sanctions on the EU’s own economy.

-The EU is also set to start a diplomatic campaign to try to convince countries such as Brazil and Egypt that might be tempted to fill the gap left by EU food producers in Russia to “avoid playing ... an unfriendly game toward the European Union,” a senior EU official said.
+The EU is also set to start a diplomatic campaign to try to convince countries such as Brazil and Egypt that might be tempted to fill the gap left by EU food producers in Russia to “avoid playing ... an unfriendly game towards the European Union,” a senior EU official said.
+(Editing by Robin Pomeroy)